ladnik/bachelor-thesis/experiments/README.md

-These config files are taken and adapted from https://github.com/SamNewcome/Algorithm-Selection-in-Short-Range-Molecular-Dynamics-Simulations
+The AutoPas configuration files have been adapted from https://github.com/SamNewcome/Algorithm-Selection-in-Short-Range-Molecular-Dynamics-Simulations